matthewhively/MageButtons/README.md

 # MageButtons
 Wow Classic/TBC Addon MageButtons

-This addon is unofficially hosted on behalf of the Author/owner Moxey on wowinterface.com
+This addon is unofficially hosted on behalf of the Author/owner Moxey on wowinterface.com aka: pjp (Pixel-Draka (US) / Moxie-Herod (US))

 I am providing a git repo to provide a way to collaberate and track changes.